charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 tl;dr. My pitch is,
 you anyway write your notes in Markdown-like text files;
 why not index and search them with [zk-org](https://github.com/zk-org/zk)?
-And yes, although I use Neovim, the setup is editor agnostic.
+I use Neovim, but the setup is editor agnostic.
-I promise this is not overkill!
+This is not overkill.

 ![
 ]({{site.baseurl}}/assets/images/about_zk/zk_demo.gif)